atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 via Kubernetes.

 Depending on the product, the `database.type`, `database.url` and `database.driver` chart values can be provided.
-In addition, the database username and password can be provided via a Kubernetes secret, with the secret name specified with the `database.credentials.secretName` chart value.
+In addition, the database username and password can be provided via a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/){.external}, with the secret name specified with the `database.credentials.secretName` chart value.
 When all the required information is provided in this way, the database connectivity configuration screen will be bypassed during product setup.

 ## :fontawesome-solid-user-tag: Namespace

-The Helm charts are not opinionated as to whether they have a Kubernetes namespace to themselves.
+The Helm charts are not opinionated whether they have a [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/){.external} to themselves.
 If you wish, you can run multiple Helm releases of the same product in the same namespace.

 ## :fontawesome-solid-network-wired: Clustering
-By default, the Helm charts are will not configure the products for Data Center clustering.

-In order to enable clustering, the appropriate chart value must be set to `true`.
+By default, the Helm charts will not configure the products for Data Center clustering.
+In order to enable clustering, the `enabled` property for clustering must be set to `true`.

 !!!note ""

     === "Jira"

-        `jira.clustering.enabled`
+        ```yaml
+        jira:
+          clustering:
+            enabled: true
+        ```

     === "Confluence"

-        `confluence.clustering.enabled`
+        ```yaml
+        confluence:
+          clustering:
+            enabled: true
+        ```

     === "Bitbucket"

-        `bitbucket.clustering.enabled`
+        ```yaml
+        bitbucket:
+          clustering:
+            enabled: true
+        ```

-In addition, the `shared-home` volume must be correctly configured as a read-write shared filesystem (e.g. NFS, AWS EFS, Azure Files)
+In addition, the `shared-home` volume must be correctly configured as a [ReadWriteMany (RWX)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes){.external} filesystem (e.g. NFS, [AWS EFS](https://aws.amazon.com/efs/){.external} and [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction){.external})

 ## :material-book-cog: Additional libraries & plugins